Last Updated on March 27, 2021 by Muhammad Junaid Khalid

 Note: Does this article provide the info you’re looking for?
 Is there any information you think of missing or incorrect?
 You can give your opinion in the comments section below.

-If you like this tutorial, share this post and spread the knowledge by clicking on social media options below because “Sharing is Caring”
+If you like this tutorial, share this post and spread the knowledge by clicking on the social media options below because “Sharing is Caring”

 The battery drain is mostly due to battery draining apps that contain adware.
 High screen brightness is another major culprit behind battery draining.
 Moreover, the continuous use of mobile data or Wi-Fi also uses a lot of battery resources.
 Over-charging could also reduce battery life.
 Another killer of battery life is the use of heavy themes.